Operating System - Services

-It provides users, services to execute the programs in a convenient manner.
+- It provides users the services to execute the programs in a convenient manner.

-Following are few common services provided by operating systems.
+Following are a few common services provided by an operating system −

-Operating system handles many kinds of activities from user programs to system programs like printer spooler, name servers, file server etc. Each of these activities is encapsulated as a process.
+Operating systems handle many kinds of activities from user programs to system programs like printer spooler, name servers, file server, etc. Each of these activities is encapsulated as a process.

-I/O subsystem comprised of I/O devices and their corresponding driver software.
-Drivers hides the peculiarities of specific hardware devices from the user as the device driver knows the peculiarities of the specific device.
+An I/O subsystem comprises of I/O devices and their corresponding driver software.
+Drivers hide the peculiarities of specific hardware devices from the users.

 File system manipulation